 If you let these goals drive your approach to break down your data silos, you should arrive at many of the same blog post conclusions.
 The result will be faster, more actionable, and trusted analysts.
 Analytics delivered on time, with in-depth details and full transparency with going a long way towards transforming your organization into a data-literate and data-driven one.
 Gone will be the days of gut-feel decisions.

 If you’re having trouble breaking down data silos, we can help.
 Datameer Spotlight is an integrated self-service platform that provides complete visibility and consumption of enterprise-wide data assets for analytics without the cost and risk of traditional analytic processes where data is moved.

 By integrating all the key components of self-service – discovery, collaboration, modeling, and distributed query & access – Datameer Spotlight eliminates the friction of disjointed analytic workflows helping answer complex new analytic questions in a matter of hours rather than days or weeks.
 Since Datameer Spotlight eliminates the need to move data for analytics, it keeping data assets safe and secure and reduces the need for complex, expensive data engineering projects.
-To learn more, visit the Datameer Spotlight website or test-drive Datameer Spotlight by registering for a free 14-day trial.
+To learn more, visit the Datameer Spotlight website or test-drive Datameer Spotlight by registering for a free trial.